-These monks, exiled from Tibet and practising in South India, have graciously offered to spend three days with us to create a sand mandala and present a tea offering in our teahouse.
+These monks, practising in South India, have graciously offered to spend three days with us to create a sand mandala and present a tea offering in our teahouse.

 We do hope that you will come and join us to sit and drink tea while absorbing this meaningful experience.
 We would like to offer our deepest gratitude to the Gaden Ngari Khangsten monks for honouring us.